miladkhanlou/Olympic-data-pipeline/tokyo-olympic-dataengineering-dataset/Project_overview.md

 ## Step 1: Project Initiation

-**Project Description:** In this project, we will create an end-to-end data engineering pipeline using Azure services to process Olympic data from a source, perform data transformations using Apache Spark, store both raw and transformed data in Azure Data Lake Storage, and finally, analyze the data using Azure Synapse Analytics to build a dashboard.
+**Project Description:** In this project, I will create an end-to-end data engineering pipeline using Azure services to process Olympic data from a source, perform data transformations using Apache Spark, store both raw and transformed data in Azure Data Lake Storage, and finally, analyze the data using Azure Synapse Analytics to build a dashboard.

 **Define Project Objectives:**
 - Extract Olympic data from a source (Kaggle).